 Under the direction of the Director of Officials, Chris Kolaxis, the Tampa Bay Masters contracts only NCAA qualified and top-rated high school officials.
 TBM officials receive an orientation briefing conducted by the Director of Officials and tournament Staff prior to tournament play.
 At the orientation, officials are briefed regarding the unique nature of the tournament as a national masters event.
 The latest NCAA and FHSAA rules are discussed and any special interpretations of the NCAA rules as they may apply to this tournament are agreed to.
 This information is online under rules.
 We are quite confident that you will find the quality of our officials meets the very high standards of the tournament and that they will treat all of your games and players with the upmost of seriousness and respect.
 That same level of respect is also expected from you and your team.
 The TBM uses two-man crews for non-championship games and three-man crews for championship games.
 THE OFFICIALS TOP PRIORITY IS YOUR PHYSICAL SAFETY!
 You won't make every shot and they won't make every call.
 Have fun!

 What Awards are presented?

 Team Awards, awards are given to the Team Organizers or Coaches of first and runner up teams in each division.
-We provide awards (usually swag!) for 10 roster spots.
-If you have more than 10 on your roster, you will have to wait until after all games are completed to make sure we have to give out.
+We provide awards for 10 roster spots.
+If you have more than 10 on your roster, you will have to wait until after all games are completed on Sunday to make sure we have items to give out.